 - My aunt glued a row of pennies along the top edge of all her raised beds to keep the snails out.
 Apparently, the copper reacts with the snail’s slime to produce a mild electric shock.
 I haven’t tried this to be sure it works, but it does make a great conversation starter.

 Aphids are common, and relatively easy to manage with natural methods.
+A blast of water from the hose is your first line of defense.
 Read more about natural ways to get rid of aphids.

 Cucumber beetles look like yellow ladybugs, but can be differentiated by their long antennae.